gabrieljablonski/dgg-chat/README.md

 ## How It Works

-The package is based on messages emitted from dgg's websocket interface.
+The package makes use of messages sent via the dgg websocket interface.
 It's based around the `DGGChat` class, which runs the main event loop, invoking the handlers implemented, as well as allowing you to reply to whispers.